ConnerIsOdd/Nuspacker-Simple/README.md

 - Answer All Questions
 - If Using Version 2.0 Or Under:
     - Follow Created Instructions On .txt File
-- If Using Version 3.0 Or Higher:
+- If Using Version 3.0 BETA Or Higher:
     - Sit Back, Relax, And Let The Program Do The Rest!